 Sulcatas need a high-fiber, low-protein, calcium-rich diet.
 Along with fresh water, the most important staple in your sulcata's diet is grass.
-They are grazers, much like a cow, and love to walk all day lazily munching on it.
+They are grazers, much like a cow, and they love to walk all day lazily munching on it.
 Try to feed them at least 80% grass and 20% flowering plants, succulents, and weeds.

-In summer months, you can easily go out into your own yard (untreated with chemicals) with scissors and a bucket and simply cut your own grass!
+In the summer months, you can easily go out into your own yard (untreated with chemicals) with scissors and a bucket and simply cut your own grass!
 Most types of grass that grow in yards are fine.

-In winter months in places where grass stops growing, you can replace your sulcata's grass with timothy or orchard hay.
+In the winter months in places where grass stops growing, you can replace your sulcata's grass with timothy or orchard hay.
 Most pet stores and large department stores like Wal-Mart will carry these hays, although the cheapest route is buying in bulk at a farm supply store.
 You can also shop online and have them delivered.

 In addition to grasses, it is important that calcium be supplied to ensure good bone and shell growth.
-In the wild, sulcatas will eat plants found growing in calcium rich soil, thereby getting the calcium from that.
+In the wild, sulcatas will eat plants found growing in calcium-rich soil, thereby getting the calcium from that.
 Often they'll eat bits of soil that contains calcium while eating plant roots.
-They also seek out and eat bleached bones and desert dwelling snail shells to supplement themselves.
+They also seek out and eat bleached bones and desert-dwelling snail shells to supplement themselves.

 As our pets, they only have what we give them.
-You can give them a powdered supplement but it's easy to overdose them.
+You can give them a powdered supplement, but it's easy to overdose them.
 The safest bet is giving them access to cuttlefish bones as they will eat them as they need it.

 - African Violet Saintpaulia